Cognigy/Documentation/docs/en/docs/live-agent/conversation/conversation-routing.md

 [![Version badge](https://img.shields.io/badge/Updated in-v4.47-blue.svg)](../../release-notes/4.47.md)

-Live Agent provides auto-assignment system for conversations.
-The **Auto Assignment** setting is activated by default.
+Live Agent provides an auto-assignment system for conversations.
+The **Auto Assignment** setting is activated by default for all Inboxes.
+You can change this behavior for a specific Inbox.

 There are different scenarios for distributing conversations to human agents based on their online status and workload:

 - **Online Agents**.
 When a conversation is created in the Inbox, and there are agents online with access to it, the system distributes the conversations evenly among them.
-Unassigned conversations are automatically assigned to agents when the limit threshold is lower than the maximum value, and they take precedence over newly incoming conversations.
+Unassigned conversations are automatically assigned to agents when the [limit threshold](../account-settings.md#conversation-limit-per-agent) is lower than the maximum value, and they take precedence over newly incoming conversations.
 - **Offline Agents**.
-When a conversation is created in the Inbox, and there aren't agents online with access to it, the system will remain all conversation unassigned.
+When a conversation is created in the Inbox, and there aren't agents online with access to it, the system will remain all conversations unassigned.

 To configure auto assignment in your Inbox, follow these steps: